Positive-Unlabelled Active Learning to Curate a Dataset for Orca Resident Interpretation: Results

 \subsection{Active Learning}

-The positive-unlabelled active learning experiments are demonstrated below for the positive-unlabelled setting on the disjoint testing dataset (2022).
-We note two differing perspectives in these evaluations.
-When trying to construct the best possible classifier (as evaluated with validation and test performance as a function of labelling iterations), then mixed labelling strategies are preferred.
-Conversely, when trying to discover all positive instances in the data (positivity vs labelling iterations on all data) then pure entropy-based sampling is preferred.
+The positive-unlabelled active learning experiments are demonstrated in Figures~\ref{fig:no_noise}~\&~\ref{fig:noise} for the positive-unlabelled setting on the disjoint testing dataset (2022).
+There are two objectives of this approach; one is to develop high-performing classifiers to maximise the likelihood of labelling positive instances, and the other objective is to label all possible positive instances .

+First, we seek to evaluate the classifier performance across labelling iterations.
+When trying to construct the best possible classifier (as evaluated with validation and test performance as a function of labelling iterations), the mixed labelling strategies are preferred (Figure~\ref{fig:Ng1}).
+This is echoed in the second objective where the mixed labelling strategies are slightly more efficient at discovering data (Figure~\ref{fig:Ng2}).

 Bioacousticians may be wary of trusting models trained using non-expert labelled data.
 We simulate scenarios where varying percentages of true positives are missed.
 Anecdotally, these may be low SNR cases where there is surrounding vessel noise or distant marine mammals.
-Under these scenarios, we surprisingly observe that the models using noisy data and a mixed or alternating labelling approach ~\textit{outperform} the non-noisy data.
-The number of positive labels discovered was highest in the noisily-labelled active learning setting.
+Under these scenarios, we surprisingly observe that the models using noisy data and a mixed or alternating labelling approach ~\textit{outperform} the clean data (Figure~\ref{fig:Ng3}).
+This exploration comes at an expense.
+We observe that under the noisy-labelling scenario entropy-based active learning discovers positive instances faster than the other approaches (Figure~\ref{fig:Ng4}).